Creative Hub 1352

 A place to connect, create, collaborate across the arts, heritage, culture, the environment and technology.
 A space for innovation, visual arts, performing arts, community events, community gardens, environmental stewardship, community development and more.

 The Small Arms Inspection Building (SAIB) is a compelling, light-filled WWII heritage building with an essential connection to parkland, conservation lands, the waterfront, trails, and neighbourhood.

-This historical and cultural landmark was saved from intended demolition through the efforts of the Small Arms Society (SAS), a non-profit, community-driven organization.
+This historical and cultural landmark was saved from intended demolition through the efforts of Creative Hub 1352, a non-profit, community-driven organization.
 As a result, the City of Mississauga designated the property under the Ontario Heritage Act in 2009, who then acquired and began the restoration of the building in the spring of 2017.

 Together, we have been working with the City to represent the community in championing the preservation and adaptive reuse of the property.
 We initiated Creative Hub 1352 to provide an exciting space for individuals to connect, collaborate, and create within the building.

 Come immerse yourself in the exciting opportunities that this beautifully reimagined space has to offer.

 1352 Lakeshore Rd.
 E, Mississauga, ON L5E 1E9 |

 From spoken word poets to historians, makers to community shakers, technologists to visual artists, musicians to gardeners, environmentalists to designers - our Residency program provides an integrative collaborative space for all genres.

 Apply to become a resident by December 1st.